amsen20/masters-thesis/docs/imem/memory-management.md

 ###### Mutable and Immutable References

-Mutable and immutable references are the only way that the program can access a box’s underlying resource.
+Mutable and immutable references are the only way that the program can access a the resource in a box.
 An immutable reference provides read-only access, whereas a mutable reference allows both read and write access.
 To obtain such a reference, the program should first borrow the box.
 Then, the program can access the resource through the reference’s interface.